Synerty/synerty-peek/docs/ProductionSetup.rst

 This ensures that each install is clean, has the right dependencies and there is a rollback path (switch back to the old virtual environment.

+To build your own platform release, see the following document

+    :ref:`_platform_build_release`

 Windows
 ```````